subygan/subygan.github.io/blog/content/tech/theory/ddia.md

 Generally __Human understandable/used words can change, So it is better to use references, and use ID for the word everywhere else__.
 Because Human known words can and do change (name of a city, person, place or thing for example).
 The rule of thumb is that we use references in places where human understandable words are used.
 This, _reduces duplication_ while also giving flexibility to change in the name.

 Normalising of this type of data uses a _many to one _ relationship.
 This does not fit nicely into the document model.
-In relational databases, it is normal to refere to rows in other tables by ID, because joins are easy.
+In relational databases, it is normal to refer to rows in other tables by ID, because joins are easy.
 But, in document model joins are a lot harder perform because multiple queries will have to be performed.

 In the resume example, we could simplify it by __making schools as entities__ And then referencing them in the resume.
 This allows us to group people from same school together.
 Making people as entities would let us build features like, a section where people can recommend each other.